Home

 The annihilation of rare and endangered big trees adjacent to Cathedral Grove in year 2000 by the American logging company Weyerhaeuser (successor of MacMillan Bloedel) was an ecological crime.
 To the premier of British Columbia (BC): "We turn to you with a Christmas appeal (right), which is that the BC government make the industrial logging of big trees illegal.
 These trees are symbolic of the magnificent nature of BC, just as the eagles, grizzlies, whales and salmon are.
 They belong to an ancient ecosystem with a rich biodiversity and it is our duty to preserve such trees and their forest habitats for future generations.
 Moreover, big trees are an integral part of the cultural heritage of the First Nations and they were sustainably managed long before the colonization of the Pacific Northwest. . . "

-Christmas Appeal (Click to enlarge)
+Christmas Appeal.
+(Click to enlarge)

 Stop Killing Big Trees